 On February 17, 2021, the 2021 Oscoda County Hazard Mitigation Plan received "approvable pending adoption" status from the State and FEMA.

-A public notice was sent to the local newspaper to inform residents when the County Board of Commissioners would be considering adoption of the draft plan.
-On INSERT DATE, NEMCOG presented the 2021 Oscoda County Hazard Mitigation Plan to the County Board of Commissioners for approval and adoption.
+On March 23, 2021, the Oscoda County Board of Commissioners adopted the Oscoda County Hazard Mitigation Plan by resolution.
 After the Board of Commissioners adopted the plan, the local jurisdictions were notified and requested to also adopt the plan (Appendix C).